Standing at the Sky's Edge (musical)

-Standing at the Sky's Edge is a musical with music and lyrics by Richard Hawley and a book by Chris Bush.
+Standing at the Sky's Edge is an Olivier Award-winning musical with music and lyrics by Richard Hawley and a book by Chris Bush.

 The musical (named after Hawley's 2012 album of the same name) begins in 1961 and tells the story of three families over sixty years living in Park Hill, a council housing estate in Sheffield and features both new and existing songs by Hawley.

 Production history

-World premiere: Sheffield (2019)
+Sheffield (2019)

-The musical premiered at the Crucible Theatre, Sheffield previewing from 14 March (with a press night on 20 March) running until 6 April 2019.
+The musical had its world premiere at the Crucible Theatre, Sheffield, previewing from 14 March (with a press night on 20 March) and running until 6 April 2019.
 The production was directed by artistic director Robert Hastie, designed by Ben Stones and choreographed by Lynne Page.
 The cast featured Darragh Cowley, Nicole Deon, Louis Gaunt, Adam Hugill, Robert Lonsdale, Fela Lufadeju, Maimuna Memon, Johanne Murdock, Damian Myerscough, Alastair Natkiel, Faith Omole, Deborah Tracey, Rachael Wooding and Alex Young.

-Sheffield revival and London (2022-23)
+Sheffield revival (2022-23) and National Theatre, London (2023)

-Following the success of the 2019 production, the musical was revived at the Crucible Theatre, Sheffield from 10 December 2022 to 21 January 2023, before transferring to the Olivier Theatre at the National Theatre, London from 9 February to 25 March 2023.
-The revival was due to take place in 2020-21 but was delayed due to the COVID-19 pandemic.
+Following the success of the 2019 production, the musical was revived at the Crucible Theatre, Sheffield, from 10 December 2022 to 21 January 2023, before transferring to the Olivier Theatre at the National Theatre, London from 9 February to 25 March 2023.
+The revival had been due to take place in 2020-21 but was delayed due to the COVID-19 pandemic.

-A National Theatre co-production with Sheffield Theatres opened at the Olivier Theatre, London, on 9th February 2023 to favourable critical reaction.
+The National Theatre co-production with Sheffield Theatres opened at the Olivier Theatre, London, on 9 February 2023 to favourable critical reaction.

+West End (2024)

+The musical transferred to London's West End at the Gillian Lynne Theatre from 8 February 2024 for an initial six-month season.
+In November 2023, some casting was announced.
+Returning to the show are Samuel Jordan as Jimmy, Baker Mukasa as George, Alastair Natkiel as Marcus, Rachael Wooding as Rose.
+Elizabeth Ayodele, Joel Harper-Jackson, Sharlene Hector, Mel Lowe, Laura Pitt-Pulford, and Lauryn Redding join the West End cast.